wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error        October 2019

+   you were one of them, and are not listed, please let us know and we'll acknowledge you.

    One author also wants to thank the band "Infected Mushroom" for providing a good background soundtrack (and to see if he can get away